The New Westminster Curling Club (1955-1966)

 Construction of the now Royal City Curling Club began in August 1965 and was completed early January 1966, just in time for the Dogwood bonspiel.

 The club’s first President was George Reid, the first manager was Bob Kelly, and the first ice maker was Don Bowman.
-Renovations were performed on the club in 1987, 1994 and again in 2013.
+Our members have contributed to a contingency fun allowing us to renovate over the years and maintain a state of the art facility.

 There has always been a tradition in the game of curling.
 It comes from hundreds of years ago in Scotland.
 There was a resolution adopted by the Duddingston Curling society in 1804 that went like this: